Mordecailloyd/Outdoor-Adventure-World/docs/README.md

 Abstracted code for thumbnail generation of a picture/ thumbnail picture scaling fix (re: fix used on div's for splash screen)

 Blue hover login/signup buttons

+4 images across bottom for flex ( 25%)

+create index pages

+move git hub icon to bottom

+login modal center buttons + padding between buttons and input fields larger white space (y height )

+product selections jumps to middle of screen instead of top

+messages- Review (use stars one body block - clean up)

+Review Title:
+Review: b REI : models this well.

+Messages needs boxes with spacing and lines etc

+Add to cart button

+Move the text on OAW icon to the right- make it bigger !

+Font: Old Standard